hlf20010508/telegram-onedrive/README.md

 ## Introduction
 - Based on telethon.
-- Works in Group or Channel.
+- Works only in Group.
 - Transfer files you send or forward.
 - Transfer restricted content.
 - Transfer files from url.